authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 selector: Selector used in a successful BIMI lookup (plain-text; REQUIRED if bimi=pass).
 Range of values include the value in the BIMI-Selector header, and 'default'.
 If the first lookup fails (or has no record) and second passes, the second selector should appear here.
 If both fail (or have no record), then the first selector should appear here.

-Handle Existing BIMI-Location Headers
+Handle Existing BIMI-Location and BIMI-Indicator Headers
 ---------------

-Regardless of success of the BIMI lookup, if a BIMI-Location header is already present in a message it MUST be either removed or renamed.
-This is because the MTA performing BIMI-related processing immediately prior to a Mail Delivery Agent (or within the same administrative realm) is the only entity allowed to specify the BIMI-Location header (e.g. not the sending MTA, and not an intermediate MTA).
+Regardless of success of the BIMI lookup, if a BIMI-Location or a BIMI-Indicator header is already present in a message it MUST be either removed or renamed.
+This is because the MTA performing BIMI-related processing immediately prior to a Mail Delivery Agent (or within the same administrative realm) is the only entity allowed to specify the BIMI-Location or BIMI-Indicator headers (e.g. not the sending MTA, and not an intermediate MTA).
 Allowing one or more existing headers through to a MUA is a security risk.

 If the original email message had a DKIM signature, it has already been evaluated.
 Removing the BIMI-Location header at this point should not break the signature since it should not be included within it per this spec.